 According to Alfredo Häberli, he gets his ideas from everyday life.
 He collects themes that may have potential, and a product must materialise in just three to five sentences in order for the idea to be clear and applicable.

 Established in 2000 by Jonathan Levien and Nipa Doshi, London-based Doshi Levien is an internationally acclaimed design practice.
 Their work celebrates the hybrid and fuses cultural ideas, technologies, story telling, industrial design and fine craftsmanship.

 Jonathan Levien and Nipa Doshi: ‘Our dream is to create work that celebrates an equal exchange and plurality of values, relating to different societies, material and visual cultures.’

 Doshi Levien was the international Designers of the Year of EDIDA 2015.

-Louise Sigvardt is a graduate of the acclaimed Kolding Design School in Denmark where she studied fashion design.
-Sigvardt cites the application of textiles as the motivation in her career; “I found out that I loved working with textiles, but what fascinates me even more are all the different areas of application.”
+Louise Sigvardt is a graduate of the acclaimed Kolding Design School in Denmark, where she studied fashion design.
+She cites the application of textiles as the motivation in her career; “I found out that I loved working with textiles, but what fascinates me even more, are all the different areas of application.”

-Sigvardt’s design process begins with a story, a feeling, place, or a graphic expression.
-She then evolves and translates these into patterns and colours and, finally, a finished design.
-Sigvardt focuses on creating designs that; “are based on something recognisable but have details or surprising elements: a uniqueness.”
+Her design process begins with a story, a feeling, a place, or a graphic expression.
+She then evolves and translates these sources of inspiration into patterns and colours and, finally, finished designs, which “are based on something recognisable but have details or surprising elements.”